gqdux/gqdux/packages/gqdux/README.md

 ## Recipes

 Converting the syntax to rest/graphql calls takes parsing the query.
 The syntax is a subset of graphql currently, so it should work with existing graphql backends.
-However, there is no resolver It should work

 ## GQL Differences
 // converts query variable definitions array to an object, populating any relevant variables passsed